Delayed radio emission in tidal disruption events from collisions of outflows driven by disk instabilities: Results

 \subsubsection{Collision of two flares}

 In the case of two colliding flares (the Flare+Flare column in each of Figures \ref{fig:M0p01_shellevol} and \ref{fig:M0p1_shellevol}), we vary the time between the launching of each outflow, $\Delta t$.
 This leads to different velocity evolution as a function of radius.
 The time intervals of $0.1$--$2$ yr are motivated by the rough timescales between successive disk instabilities found by \cite{piro2025}.
+Although we calculate both the forward and reverse shocks for the Flare+Flare case, we show only the forward shock properties in Figures \ref{fig:M0p01_shellevol} and \ref{fig:M0p1_shellevol}.
+As a result, the density ahead of the forward shock $\rho_{\rm ext}$ is set by the density profile of the first flare, which decreases with radius (Equation \ref{eq:rhoflare}).

 The time and radius of the collision depend linearly on $\Delta t$:

 This sets the initial radius and time of the calculations shown in the Flare+Flare column for Figures \ref{fig:M0p01_shellevol} and \ref{fig:M0p1_shellevol}.
 Furthermore, a smaller $\Delta t$ corresponds to a larger upstream density ahead of the shell, as the first flare has had less time to expand to larger radii.
 More massive flares (e.g. Figure \ref{fig:M0p1_shellevol}) also lead to systematically larger densities ahead of the shock.
 The velocity of the shocked region remains around $\sim 0.1c$ for all the Flare+Flare models out to large radii; this is consistent with the inferred outflow speeds from, e.g., \cite{cendes2024} and \cite{goodwin2025}, which are derived from equipartition arguments and likely lower limits.